cyclr/docs/pages/connector-authentication/ebay.md

 ### Sandbox or Production

-If you wish to use the eBay developer sandbox for testing, please set **Is Sandbox?** to true during set-up, and use the sandbox application keys you have generated in the previous steps.
-For production keys, **Is Sandbox?** should be false.
+If you want to use the eBay developer sandbox for testing, set the **Is Sandbox?** field to `true` during setup, and use the sandbox application keys you generated in the previous steps.
+For production keys,  set **Is Sandbox?** to `false`.

 <a name="console-setup"></a>